Wintellect/MSLearn/Object-Oriented Programming in Python/includes/1-classes.md

 	![Defining a class](media/run-cell-3.png)

-The output shows that you actually created the class.
+The output proves that the class was created (not that it was instantiated).
 The `print()` function executes during the creation process.
 Normally, you wouldn't use a `print(`) statement this way, but here it helps to see how the class creation works.

 ## Instantiate a class